 Some books I bought turned out to be not what I thought they'd be.
-I'm not talking about books that didn't meet the level of quality expected, but the ones that are of good or high quality, written with great effort, which simply happened to be on a different track than expected.
+I'm not talking about books that didn't meet the level of quality expected, but the ones that are of good or high quality, written with great effort, which simply happened to be on a different track than what I had expected.
 This is sometimes due to the lack of research from my part, sometimes due to the misguiding titles.
 The result?
 Sometimes you're happy you were brought to a totally different path or you were presented with a different perspective.
 The other times you feel disappointed.

 Let me list some of my reading-related false expectations here.
 I'll be adding some which turned out to be exactly what I thought they'd be, too, because I think somebody else might be having false expectations regarding them.